White movement in Transbaikal: End of Ataman Semyonov's regime in Transbaikal

-After the signing the Gongota Agreement of 1920 between the Far Eastern Republic and the Japanese Expeditionary Corps, Ataman Semyonov was left without any support.
-He even tried to negotiate with the Soviets and Ataman Semenyov formed the Transbaikalian People's Assembly in order to save his government but in vain.
+After the signing of the Gongota Agreement of 1920 between the Far Eastern Republic and the Japanese Expeditionary Corps, Ataman Semyonov was left without any support.
+He even tried to negotiate with the Soviets and formed the Transbaikalian People's Assembly in order to save his government, but his efforts were in vain.
 The Japanese troops left Transbaikal on October 19, 1920, and Grigory Semyonov's troops retreated from Chita on October 22.
-The Far Eastern Army left its supply base at Dauria railway station for Mongolia, where it was engaged into a series of confrontations with the Reds and Chinese troops.
-Then the Army moved to Manchuria and fought in the Russian Far East until November 1922, when it was finally evacuated to China.
-Most of refugees settled down near Hailar.
+The Far Eastern Army left its supply base at Dauria railway station for Mongolia, where it was engaged in a series of confrontations with the Reds and Chinese troops.
+After this, the Army moved to Manchuria and fought in the Russian Far East until November 1922, when it was finally evacuated to China.
+Most of refugees settled near Hailar.